vincentarelbundock/marginaleffects/README.md

-(This use of the word “marginal” as “averaging” should not be confused with the term “marginal effect” which, in the econometrics tradition, correspond to a partial derivative, or the effect of a “small/marginal” change.)
+(This use of the word “marginal” as “averaging” should not be confused with the term “marginal effect” which, in the econometrics tradition, corresponds to a partial derivative, or the effect of a “small/marginal” change.)

 To marginalize (average over) our unit-level estimates, we can use the